UniversityRadioYork/MyRadio/README.md

 developing or playing right away, just run `vagrant up` and a few minutes later [you'll have a working server](https://localhost:4443/myradio/).

-When you're doen run `vagrant halt` to end the process.
+When you're done run `vagrant halt` to end the process.

 Steps
 -----